Amber-Pittman/node-test1-guided/LectureNotes.md

         * Let's fix the function so it throws if either of those values are 0.
 Before the return in the divide function, write an if statement.
 If the 0 is the first param, it can be divided.
 If b is equal to 0, throw new error with a message explaining that it can't divide by zero.
 Success!
 It is now passing.

+    * We can take our function further and test the data type of the parameters to make sure there are numbers.
+In the divide function, let's check to make sure that each param is a number.
+What if we try to call divide with a string?
+What if we try to call divide and we pass "hello world?"

+        * This is something you don't have to think about if you've used TypeScript.
+If you're using TypeScript, it's going to yell at you and say that you can't pass strings to a function that expects numbers.

+        * However, this is just JavaScript so that's not going to do anything.
+It's just going to fail _quietly_.
+It'll say that it received a NaN when it expected 1.
+We should really expect that to throw an error.
+Change the end from `.toBe(1)` to `.toThrow()` and then wrap it in a HOF like we did when we divided by 0.

+        * The test is still going to fail but we can fix it now.
+It's expected it to throw when it didn't.
+So now inside our divide function, we can check type.

+            * There are a few different ways to check the type.

+                * The easiest way is by using an if statement to check typeOf the first parameter doesn't equal a number or typeOf the second param doesn't equal a number.
+Then we can throw a new type error and say that the template string expected a number but got something else.
+This is what we'll be using.

+                * Another type is Flow.
+That's one you'll hear about - like Facebook's type checking JavaScript subset.

+            * Now if someone tries passing a string, an object, an array, or something that wasn't expected in that function, it will return an error.

     ```
     it("divides", () => {
         expect(calculator.divide(2, 2)).toBe(1)